YOUR RIGHTS AND RESPONSIBILITIES:

 - Repaying loans according to your established repayment schedule.
 You are not eligible for financial aid if you are in default on a Federal Perkins Loan, Health Professions Loan, Federal Stafford Loan or Federal PLUS Loan received at any institution.

 Selective Service Requirement For Financial Aid Recipients: The Department of Defense Authorization Act, 1983, which amends the Military Selective Service Act, denies federal financial aid under the Title IV programs (Pell Grant, Federal SEOG, Federal Perkins Loan, Federal Work Study, Federal Subsidized and Unsubsidized Loans, TEACH Grant, and Federal PLUS Loan) of the Higher Education Act to any student who is required to register for the Selective Service but fails to do so.

 General registration requirements apply to males who are at least 18 years old and were born after December 31, 1959.
 If you believe you are not required to register, call the Selective Service Office at 1-888-655-1825 for information regarding exemptions.

-Where Can I Seek Counseling About Financial Assistance?
+Where Can I Seek Counseling About Financial Aid?
 The office of financial assistance has staff members who can assist you in understanding your financial aid, budgeting your resources and loan management.
 You are encouraged to contact our office when you need help at 1-800-362-2454, ext.
 1630 to schedule an appointment.
 Other services provided by the office of financial assistance include assessing eligibility for financial aid, awarding aid, administering short-term and emergency loans, and recommending and processing Federal Direct Stafford Loans.